2 Before you take

 - have severe liver disease

-- suffer with porphyria (a genetic disorder of the red blood cells haemoglobin causing skin blisters, abdominal pain and brain/nervous system disorders)
+- suffer with porphyria (a genetic disorder of the red blood cells haemoglobin causing skin blisters, abdominal pain

 - are not able to pass water